tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mps_workflow.html.markdown

 * `notify_url` - (Optional, String) HTTP callback address, required when NotifyType is URL.
 * `queue_name` - (Optional, String) Valid when the model is Queue, indicating the queue name of the CMQ or TDMQ-CMQ that receives the event notification.
 * `topic_name` - (Optional, String) Valid when the model is a Topic, indicating the topic name of the CMQ or TDMQ-CMQ that receives event notifications.

+The `tehd_config` object supports the following:

+* `max_video_bitrate` - (Optional, Int) The upper limit of the video bit rate, No filling means no modification.
+* `type` - (Optional, String) &quot;Extremely high-definition type, optional value:&quot;&quot;TEHD-100: Extreme HD-100.&quot;&quot;Not filling means that the ultra-fast high-definition is not enabled.&quot;.

+The `tehd_config` object supports the following:

+* `type` - (Required, String) &quot;Extremely high-definition type, optional value:&quot;&quot;TEHD-100: Extreme HD-100.&quot;&quot;Not filling means that the ultra-fast high-definition is not enabled.&quot;.
+* `max_video_bitrate` - (Optional, Int) &quot;The upper limit of the video bit rate, which is valid when the Type specifies the ultra-fast HD type.&quot;&quot;Do not fill in or fill in 0 means that there is no upper limit on the video bit rate.&quot;.

 The `transcode_task_set` object supports the following: